amfarrell/md-img-paste.vim/README.md

 " let g:mdip_imgname = 'image'
 ```

+### For OSX user
+This plugin gets clipboard content by running the `pngpaste` command.

+`brew install pngpaste` first.

 ### For linux user
 This plugin gets clipboard content by running the `xclip` command.